- This event has passed.

-Get a taste for philosophy and ethics from four up-and-coming philosophers on November 12 at 11:30 a.m. and at 4:30 p.m.
-You’ll hear exciting and brief talks on some of the most pressing issues in philosophy and ethics today from four talented early-career philosophers.
+Get a taste for philosophy and ethics from three up-and-coming philosophers on November 12 at 11:30 a.m. and at 4:30 p.m.
+You’ll hear exciting and brief talks on some of the most pressing issues in philosophy and ethics today from three talented early-career philosophers.

 The lunch talk, “Why prefer victim-centered approaches to rape?” by Briana Toole, will begin promptly at 11:30 a.m. in the UB Ballroom.
 Toole is an Assistant Professor of Philosophy at Claremont McKenna College and the founder of the philosophy outreach program Corrupt the Youth.
 Her work, which examines the intersection of epistemology, feminism, and the philosophy of race, draws largely on her experience growing up as a biracial teenager in the Florida panhandle.

-Ben Lennertz, an assistant professor of philosophy at Colgate University will explore vegetarianism in his talk, “Are Mere Vegetarians (Like Me) Irrational?”
+The evening talks–both in Watson Forum–begin promptly at 4:30 p.m. and will wrap up by 6:00 p.m.
+We’ll hear from Ben Lennertz, an assistant professor of philosophy at Colgate University, who will explore vegetarianism in his talk, “Are Mere Vegetarians (Like Me) Irrational?”
 His research investigates uncertainty from a perspective at the intersection of epistemology and the philosophy of language.